Human Resources Officer/Title IX Coordinator

 Minnesota State Board Policy

-A student or employee, who believes himself or herself to be a victim of sex discrimination in violation of Title IX of the Education Amendments of 1972, may file a grievance in person or in writing with the college's Chief Human Rights Officer if not grievous by means of another grievance procedure.
+A student or employee who believes themselves to be a victim of sex discrimination in violation of Title IX of the Education Amendments of 1972 may file a grievance in person or in writing with the college’s Chief Human Rights Officer if not grievance by means of another grievance procedure.
 The grievance should be filed as soon as possible after the alleged discriminatory act/conduct occurs.

-If the complainant is dissatisfied with either the results of the informal conference or the Human Rights Officer's finding that no violation of Title IX has occurred, he/she may appeal that decision to the Minnesota State System using Minnesota State System Procedure 1B.1.1.
-Such an appeal must be taken within 10 days from the date the complainant was informed of the Human Rights Officer's decision.
-The appeal must be in writing and state the reason for the complaint with particularity the reasons the complainant disagrees with the Human Rights Officer's disposition of his/her case.
+If the complainant is dissatisfied with either the results of the informal conference or the investigator’s finding that no violation of Title IX has occurred, they may appeal that decision to the Minnesota State System using Minnesota State System Procedure 1B.1.1.
+Such an appeal must be taken within 10 days from the date the complainant was informed of the Human Rights Officer and/or Title IX Coordinator’s decision.
+The appeal must be in writing and state the reason for the complaint with particularity the reasons the complainant disagrees with the investigator’s disposition of their case.

 If the grievance is not informally resolved, both the complainant and the alleged discriminator shall have an opportunity to be heard on their own behalf.
 The hearing will be held before a committee of three administrators of the college appointed by the president.
 The written decision issued as a result of a hearing held pursuant to this section shall be final.